St. Walburg's Hospital

 Unterstrich_grau

-Almost 80 years ago, the foundation stone was laid for St. Walburg`s Hospital with a small infirmary.
-From there, the Missionary Benedictine Sisters of Tutzing helped the people of Nyangao with simple means for health complaints.
-When Sister Dr. Thekla Stinnesbeck took over the small infirmary in Nyangao on 15 August 1958, it was not yet foreseeable that it would develop into a hospital with 220 beds by today.
-This is thanks to the incredible energy and willpower of two Missionary Benedictine Sisters: Sr Thekla and Sr Raphaela.
-Sr. Thekla transformed the dispensary into a 75-bed hospital in just 4 years.
-Sr. Raphaela, who was in charge of the hospital from 1981-1994, succeeded in completely reorienting St. Walburg's Hospital and expanding it to its present number of beds.
-The Artemed Stiftung took over the project in 2018 and we want to bring good and sustainable medicine to the Tanzanian bush with our commitment.
+Almost 80 years ago, the foundation stone was laid for the St. Walburg`s Hospital was laid with a small infirmary.
+From there, the Missionary Benedictine Sisters of Tutzing used simple means to help the people of Nyangao with their health problems.
+When Sister Dr. Thekla Stinnesbeck took over the small infirmary in Nyangao on August 15, 1958, it was not yet foreseeable that it would develop into a hospital with 220 beds.
+This is thanks to the incredible energy and willpower of two missionary Benedictine nuns: Sr. Thekla and Sr. Raphaela.
+Sr. Thekla converted the dispensary into a hospital with 75 beds in just 4 years.
+Sr. Raphaela, who ran the hospital from 1981-1994, succeeded in completely reorganizing the St. Walburg’s Hospital and expanding it to the current number of beds.
+Artemed Stiftung took over the project in 2018 and our aim is to bring good and sustainable medicine to the Tanzanian bush.

 Our work